fromothers/www.maxhallinan.com/posts/_drafts/2017-12-27-p2p-availability.md

 Links to the resource do not break when the location of the resource changes.

-For these reasons among others, peer-to-peer networks have recently been celebrated as a solution to "information silos", a situation on client-server networks where data is stored in a closed system and access to the data is controlled.
+For these reasons among others, peer-to-peer networks have recently been celebrated as a solution to the "information silos" and "walled gardens" of the contemporary world wide web.
-Personal data accessed over social networks like Facebook or Instagram is a common example.
-Location of the data on a central host enables this control.
-Without an exclusive location for data on a peer-to-peer network, access to and replication of the data becomes harder to control.
+These terms broadly describe conditions on a client-server network where data is stored in a closed system and access to the data is controlled.
+Platforms like Facebook and publicly-funded research published behind a paywall are both common examples.
+In both cases, the data is not directly exposed to the public.
+The public must go through a controlling authority to access the data and access occurs under terms set by that authority.
+Client-server networks enable this control by using the location of a host to identify a resource.
+The data is tied to the host and whoever controls the host controls the data.
+This kind of control is harder to achieve on a peer-to-peer network because the data is not identified by or tied to a location.
+If a host tries to control access to the data, a client can route around this host and access the same data at another location.
-The intent is to embed the ideal of openness in the network architecture by making it much harder (perhaps impossible) to create a closed system of siloed data.
+The intent is to embed the ideal of openness in the network architecture by making it much harder (perhaps impossible) to own publicly accessed data.

-But better availability on peer-to-peer networks does not mean guaranteed availability.
+But better availability on peer-to-peer networks does not guarantee availability.
 Given a valid address, a client can wait eternally for a host to connect to the network.